dietmarkuehl/P3552-task/lazy.md

 with a disengaged `std::optional<T>`.

 The `unifex::task<T>` is itself a sender and can be used correspondingly.
-To deal with scheduler affinity a type erase scheduler `unifex::any_scheduler` is used.
+To deal with scheduler affinity a type erased scheduler `unifex::any_scheduler` is used.

 The `unifex::task<T>` doesn't have allocator support.
 When creating a task multiple objects are allocated on the heap: it seems there is a total of 6 allocations for each `unifex::task<T>` being created.
-After that, it seem the different `co_await`s don't use a separate allocation.
+After that, it seems the different `co_await`s don't use a separate allocation.

 The `unifex::task<T>` doesn't directly guard against stack overflow.
-Due to rescheduling continuations on a scheduler when the completion isn't always inline, the issue only arises when `co_await`ing many senders with `blocking_kind::always_inline`.
+Due to rescheduling continuations on a scheduler when the completion isn't always inline, the issue only arises when `co_await`ing many senders with `blocking_kind::always_inline` or when the scheduler resumes inline.

 ## [stdexec](https://github.com/NVIDIA/stdexec)